amithjkamath/astra/README.md

-deep-planner
+ASTRA
 ==============================

-This repository explores the Deep Planner project.
+This repository describes ASTRA: Atomic Surface Transformations for Radiotherapy quality Assurance.

-To create a new test set, run the following scripts (in the deep-planner/utils/ folder) in this specific order:
+To create a new test set, run the following scripts (in the astra/utils/ folder) in this specific order:
 1. rtss_to_nifti.py
 2. convert_dose_volume.py
 3. resize_to_standard_dimensions.py

 Then train the model using the train.py script (modifying the paths to the data files of course).

-and finally, test the model performance using test.py
+and finally, generate the ASTRA sensitivity maps using test_with_perturb.py

 Project Organization
 ------------